oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 and improve robustness by limiting Map keys to a known set.

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must:
 * Specify an unambiguous serialized representation for each JADN type
 * Specify how each option applicable to a type affects serialized values
 * Specify any validation requirements defined for that format

 ## 4.1 JSON Serialization

-The following JSON serialization rules are used to represent JADN data types in a human-friendly format.
+The following serialization rules are used to represent JADN data types in a human-friendly JSON format.

-* 4.1-1: When using JSON serialization, instances of JADN types without a serialization option defined in this section MUST be serialized as:
+* 4.1-1: When using JSON serialization, instances of JADN types without a format option listed in this section MUST be serialized as:

 | JADN Type | JSON Serialization Requirement |
 | :--- | :--- |